Alyssa Kaiser (’21)

 Jesus Christ is at the heart of worship, and it’s no coincidence that He is also at the center of everything we do at Cornerstone University.
-The worship arts program trains church leaders to stay committed to the heart of worship and share their gifts for His glory.
-Worship arts students graduate with the resolve to serve Christ wholeheartedly and lead congregations across the world with a dedication to their Lord.
+The worship arts program trains church leaders theologically and musically in the skills necessary to plan and lead worship that invites active participation in the presence of the Lord.
+Worship arts students graduate with the resolve to serve Christ wholeheartedly and lead congregations across the world with dedication and faithfulness.

 All music degrees require an audition for entrance into the program and scholarship eligibility.
 The audition occurs in the spring semester of the high school senior year or at the conclusion of the freshman fall semester.

 - Grand Rapids

 Cornerstone has partnered with churches large and small across West Michigan to provide internships to our dedicated students.
 This valuable experience prepares students to lead faithfully and serve wholeheartedly.